 A Troublesome Case Ends with No DUI and No Jail, Because Words Have Meanings

 When we were first contacted by our client, it looked like it was going to be a difficult case.
 Although his driving was fine, he had been called in to 911 following a confrontation in a bar over a pool game.
-Needless to say, our client was not blameless.
+Our client was not blameless.
 In addition, he had prior DUI arrests and convictions.
 The State Attorney was asking for a substantial jail sentence.

 Investigation of the case, and depositions of the officers revealed that police were called out because of an "altercation" at a local bar.
 An officer traveling to the scene saw our client driving (normally), and pulled him over because of the radio call about an "altercation."
 However, the police are only allowed to stop a citizen when they have a reasonable suspicion that a crime has occurred.